visinfo/bidding/README.md

     http://localhost:8080/h2-console
     ```

-2. The database URL is `jdbc:h2:mem:testdb` and the username is `sa`.
+2. The database URL is `jdbc:h2:mem:testdb` and the username is `sa` and password is `password`.
 You can connect to the database using these credentials.
 3. You can view the tables and data in the database using the H2 console.

 ### How test apis